zhou-dong/almanac/ch2-when-many-cells-move-as-one.md

 - Frank Rosenblatt is credited with formulating the perceptron and built a hardware implementation (the Mark I Perceptron) capable of learning, in the late 1950s. (established, widely documented)
 - The script's specific date, "1958," and the quote attributed to Rosenblatt ("the simplest possible model of a neuron") are stated without citation — the underlying history is well documented, but this exact date and quote should be checked against Rosenblatt's original publications/reports before being treated as precisely sourced. (needs verification — established in broad strokes, unverified in exact wording/date)

+## Framing notes

+- Bila's foraging (moving toward food) and escape/withdrawal (moving away from danger) are plausibly still **fixed reflex arcs** at this stage — the same fundamental mechanism as ch1's chemotaxis (a fixed weighted sum, thresholded into a motor output), just now converged through a ganglion rather than driven by one cell's receptor cluster.
+The weights producing these behaviors are set by development/gene expression, shaped by natural selection *across generations*, not adjusted by any individual organism's own experience within its lifetime.
+A behavior can look adaptive and goal-directed from the outside while still being entirely fixed on the inside — evolution did the "learning," not the individual. (plausible — consistent with reflex-circuit models of simple bilaterian behavior; not a claim that Bila specifically lacks any capacity for individual learning, just that none is needed to explain foraging/escape at this stage)
+- Genuine individual-lifetime learning about food and danger — associating a specific stimulus with an outcome and changing behavior because of it (classical/operant conditioning) — is documented in some invertebrates (e.g., Aplysia, various insects), but requires outcome-comparing machinery closer to ch3's error-driven perceptron rule (`ch3-when-weights-learn.md § The perceptron learning rule`) than to anything in this chapter.
+Attributing that capability to Bila specifically would be a stronger, less defensible claim than the fixed-reflex framing above. (plausible caution against overclaiming; the perceptron rule itself is established, per ch3)

 ## Open questions — sections needing a rewrite to match this file